PersonalDataPipeline/pdpl-cli/docs/decisions/002-handling-entity-enrichment.md

 ## Consequences

-- Output data format needs to stay as stable as possible
+- Output data format needs to stay as stable as possible, long term
 - Non-atomic transactions allow for incomplete entities with no record of the issue
 - Solving this needs to account for future API endpoints that may have similar functionality